 Experiment with prayer to find how long works for you.
 Works?
 Gives you a sense of peace, joy, strength, love and energy.
-For me, with a monkey mind which takes a while to settle, I spend an hour resting, “soaking” in God’s presence.
+For me, with a monkey mind which takes a while to settle, I like to spend at least 30 minutes resting, “soaking” in God’s presence.

 2) I pretty much read or listen to my Bible every day.
 It is sharper than a double-edged sword, and many small tweaks in my daily life spring from my daily Bible reading.
 For instance, last term, a friend was getting on my nerves, and the Book of James helped me bite back my urge to confide my annoyance in other friends, and listening to 1 John on repeat helped me to see the good in her, and consider how I could act lovingly towards her.

-3 I write every day, at least an hour, aiming for several more.
+3 I write every day, aiming for at least an hour,

 4 I read every day